abhinav4848/Programming-Notes/topics/laravel.md

 ```bash
 npm install && npm dev
 ```
-Now make an `.env` file in root directory and copy content from [Laravel's .env.example](https://raw.githubusercontent.com/laravel/laravel/master/.env.example) file into it.
+Now make an `.env` file in root directory and copy content from [Laravel's .env.example](https://raw.githubusercontent.com/laravel/laravel/master/.env.example) file into it (or rename the `env.example` file given with the github package)

 Now create an application encryption key by:
 ```bash